 Prior to the invention of SLR technology, all cameras had two lenses.
 One of the lenses led to the film, and the other to a viewfinder.
 If the viewfinder was above the primary lens, this was called a twin-lens reflex system.
 If it was to the side, it was called a rangefinder camera.
 There were problems with having twin lenses.
 One did not always accurately reflect what the other saw.
 To combat this, the viewfinder lens was set to intersect with what the film lens would see at a fixed point in front of the camera.
 This did not fix framing issues in close-up shots resulting from parallax (difference in apparent position of an object viewed from two lines of sight).
 This is because nearby objects are affected more by parallax than farther objects.
 The principle behind this can be plainly seen when driving in a car.
 The road appears to whiz by, but farther off objects appear to move slowly.

 Most DSLRs use phase-change detection autofocus.
 This type of autofocus is based on a mathematical calculation based on the difference between pairs of images.
 Focus is checked in the autofocus sensor.
-To learn more, read this Wikipedia article (phase detection autofocus).
+To learn more, read here (phase detection autofocus).
 This form of autofocus is based on sensor quality and computer processing power, which are both currently high, and rapidly increasing.
 The result is modern DSLRs have incredibly fast and accurate autofocus.

 This is a key feature of DSLR cameras that make them a cut above point and shoot cameras.
 The ability to put specialized lenses on your camera allows greater quality.
 A point and shoot is a jack of all trades, master of none.
 A DSLR gets to be a jack of all trades, master of all because of interchangeable lenses.
 Fixed focal length or prime lenses are the key to getting the highest quality.
 They are made for a very specific purpose, and because of this, don’t make compromises on image quality.